dotnet/samples/windowsforms/FlexGridShowcaseDemo/cs/README.md

 This sample is a .NET 5.0 Windows Forms application that demonstrates how to use GrapeCity [`FlexGrid`](https://www.grapecity.com/componentone/docs/win/online-flexgrid/overview.html).

-The sample shows different operations with mentioned controls:
+The sample shows different operations with `FlexGrid`:

 * Search
 * Formatting